 Do we have a Game of Thrones prequel trailer yet?

 We do not yet have a trailer for either prequel.
 But HBO did tell Entertainment Weekly that they plan to begin production of the show early this summer.

 Is there a Game of Thrones prequel book?

 Martin has published prequels to the Game of Thrones series, novellas and in-work histories.
 But none focus on the Long Night as the first upcoming show will.

 However Fire and Blood: 300 Years Before Game of Thrones, about the rise and reign of the Targaryen family (Daenerys’ family members), will serve as a template for the second prequel that’s in the works.

 Martin has also published a series of prequel novellas called The Tales of Dunk and Egg that take place about 90 years before the events of his Song and Ice and Fire series upon which Game of Thrones is based.
 In those books, two knights travel through Westeros.

 Who is making the show?

-Martin collaborated with Goldman on the script.
+Martin collaborated with Goldman on the script for the Naomi Watts-led prequel.
 Unlike Game of Thrones, the Long Night show is based on tidbits from Martin’s books and blog, not an actual series of novels, so Martin was likely instrumental in providing history and context to Goldman.
 Goldman, for her part, has cut her teeth on genre television with human dramas like X-Men.